Mniozik/rock-paper-scissors/README.md

 * `Canvas Rendering` - Implements the part of game visualization using the canvas element.

-* `Browser Compatibility` - Compatible with modern web browsers including Firefox, Chrome
+* `Browser Compatibility` - Compatible with modern web browsers including Firefox, Chrome etc.